Robert Townsend (spy): Final report

 As the end of the war drew near, and American forces focused on Yorktown and Lord Charles Cornwallis, the Culper Ring became less significant for Washington.
 However, even after the British Parliament had overruled King George III by ordering a cessation of arms, Washington remained skeptical of British intentions.
 Reports suggested that British forces in New York had continued to fortify their lines.
-Nevertheless, Culper activity was limited and ended for a short time.
+Nevertheless, Culper's activity was limited and ended for a short time.
 However, when a British delegate reached Paris in 1782 to discuss peace negotiations, Washington reactivated the Ring.
 Upon that request to reactivate, Townsend wrote what is likely his last report on September 19, 1782:

 The last packet... has indeed brought the clearest and unequivocal Proofs that the independence of America is unconditionally to be acknowledged, nor will there be any conditions insisted on for those who have joined the King's Standard....
 Sir Guy himself says that he thinks it not improbable that the next Packet may bring orders for an evacuation of N. York.

 A fleet is getting ready to sail for the Bay of Fundy about the first of October to transport a large number of Refugees to that Quarter....
 Indeed, I never saw such general distress and dissatisfaction in my life as is painted in the countenance of every Tory at N.Y.